 Notes Although registered, Distinguish is unavailable for purchase or use.

 Some registered products offer only suppression of this disease and thus are not recommended for use.
-These products include DoubleNickel 55 and Oso.
+These products include DoubleNickel 55, Ph-D, Oso, and Regalia.

 Quello, K.L., Chapman, K.S., and Beckerman, J.L.
 2010.
 In situ detection of benzimidazole resistance in field isolates of Venturia inaequalis in Indiana.
 Plant Dis.
 94:744-750.